thenerdery/dot-net-standards/README.md

 Exceptions will happen.
 Standards are standards, they aren't binding contracts.
 If an exception occurs, please document the exception:

 * If it's a SHOULD or RECOMMENDED: document it in the README.md when you make the design choice.
 * If it's a MUST: validate the exception with a PSE.
-If there are multiple parties feel there's a good reason for an exception, document it in the README.md.
+If multiple parties feel there's a good reason for an exception, document it in the README.md.

 When documenting an exception to the standards keep in mind that the README.md of a project is a client deliverable and that audience will not have knowlege of what our standards are.
 Because of that it may be a good idea document the choices that were made without calling out what was not done.
-Most projects also have an internal ramp-up/orientation document which is a great place to fully describe what standard is being broken and why.
+It is a good idea to document the reasons for deviating from the standards, even if the README doesn't come right out and say "this is an exception to our standards".
+An internal ramp-up/orientation document is a great place for this information.

+An example:
+THIS: "In this project we are using $X for $REASONS" NOT THIS: "Although our standards are $Y, we're going to use $X here." (don't want the client to be confused or to feel like they are getting something sub-par)

 ### Contribution guidelines